 The following sections represent elements of a "Subrecipient Title VI Implementation Plan", as required by FHWA, to sufficiently document methods used to administer a Title VI Program.
-Subrecipients of FHWA funds distributed by WisDOT (the recipient) are required to meet requirements of an Implementation Plan as set forth by WisDOT within this Part 2: Implementation Plan Agreement.
+Subrecipients of FHWA funds distributed by WisDOT (the recipient) are required to meet requirements of a Title VI Implementation Plan as set forth by WisDOT within this Part 2: Title VI Implementation Plan Agreement.

-This Part 2: Implementation Plan Agreement shall serve as the Southeastern Wisconsin Regional Planning Commission's required Implementation Plan pursuant to 23 CFR 200 and 49 CFR 21.
+This Part 2: Title VI Implementation Plan Agreement shall serve as the Southeastern Wisconsin Regional Planning Commission's required Title VI Implementation Plan pursuant to 23 CFR 200 and 49 CFR 21.